zjukg/RMPI/README.md

 Therefore, we count the processing time of different models on subgraphs of different sizes.
 Specifically, we use the number of edges in the entity-view subgraph (i.e., the number of nodes in the transformed relation-view subgraph) to describe the graph size, and run RMPI-base, RMPI-TA and RMPI-NE (with summation-based fusion function) on **CPU** to **test** the triples in the partially inductive setting with subgraph sizes of around *100*, *1000*, *5000* and *20000*.
 The averaged **inference** time (seconds) are listed as follows.

-> 1. Since the model can be trained offline, we mainly concern the model inference time here;  2.
-Since the subgraph with the size of 20000 lead to out-of-memory problem on our GPU device (*GeForce GTX 1080 with 12GB RAM*), we report the time of inference on CPU (*Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz*), the
+> 1. Since the model can be trained offline, we mainly concern the model inference time here;
+> 2. Since the subgraphs with the size of 20000 lead to out-of-memory problem on our GPU device (*GeForce GTX 1080 with 12GB RAM*), we report the time of inference on CPU (*Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz*), when using GPU, the inference time on graphs with other sizes is slightly less than that using CPU,  in the future, we will test the large-size graphs with GPU.
 <table>
     <tr>
         <th rowspan="2">Method</th><th colspan="4">Graph Size</th>